As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 Very similar, but not exactly the same.

-Latkes can be served alone or as a side dish for a main meal.
-On Hannukah, I serve them as a side dish for roasted chicken and Broccoli and Cheddar Bake.
+1. Latkes as a side dish.
+On holidays like Hannukah, I serve latkes as a side dish for roasted chicken and Broccoli and Cheddar Bake.

 If you have any latkes left over, store them in an airtight container or wrap them in aluminum foil.
 They will keep in the refrigerator for several days.